Email-builder/gulp-email-builder/README.md

 ## Getting Started

-Install this grunt plugin next to your project's gulpfile  with: `npm install gulp-email-builder`
+Install this gulp plugin next to your project's gulpfile  with: `npm install gulp-email-builder`

 Then add this line to your project's `gulp.js` gulp: